- Search The Registry

 - My Account

-*the birth of Virginia Johnson in 1950 is celebrated on this date.
-She is a Black choreographer, former premia ballerina, journalist and artistic director.
+*The birth of Virginia Johnson in 1950 is celebrated on this date.
+She is a Black choreographer, former premia ballerina, journalist, and artistic director.

 Johnson moved to New York City and enrolled as a dance major at New York University.
 While a student there, she took a class with Arthur Mitchell and was invited to help start a ballet company with him.
-She became a founding member of Dance Theatre of Harlem in 1969 and was promoted to the rank of principal dancer.
+She became a founding member of Dance Theatre of Harlem in 1969 and was promoted to principal dancer.
 She danced lead roles in Agon, A Streetcar Named Desire, Creole Giselle, Concerto Barocco, Allegro Brillante, Fall River Legend, Swan Lake, Les Biches, and Glen Tetley's Voluntaries.